jalmo1/ORM_ecom_Backend/README.md

   - [Contributors](#contributors)
   - [Contact](#contact)

-  # ORM Ecommerce Backend with mysql/sequelize
+  # ORM Ecommerce Backend server with mysql/sequelize

   ## Description:
   This server side application is an app that is used to track data of products in different categories with the tags of those items attached to them